Part 1: Game Story Outline: THE GIFT (set in Dragon Age universe)

 This work is a speculative origin story for the character Cremisius Aclassi, utilizing the details of BioWare’s Dragon Age universe as a foundation.
 This story outline is not professional work or in any way endorsed by EA or BioWare.
 I created this outline as an exercise in developing stories for games within existing IP as part of my independent study on narrative design.

-You may read Part 2, which contains the related dialogue, here.
+You may read Part 2, which contains some of the related dialogue, here.

 STORY OUTLINE: THE GIFT